Creator Corner with @SequinsInMySalad

 I was happy, excited, nervous, confused.
 I didn’t immediately know what to do, so I spent a few days looking around on the brand’s page, other influencers who worked with them, just to get a better feel of the vibe so the post would be consistent with the brand message, but also consistent with MY brand.

 What do you think - what helped you get to a point where a brand would choose you for a collaboration?

-I think there were a number of things that helped put me in a position to get good collabs.
+I think several things helped put me in a position to get good collabs.
 I worked really hard on my branding before I started.
-I really had a clear purpose to my account, I knew who I wanted to serve and who I wanted to talk to when I posted and then I injected my personality into every post.
+I really had a clear purpose for my account, I knew who I wanted to serve and who I wanted to talk to when I posted and then I injected my personality into every post.
 I invested in a really talented photographer to take some really good shots, so I think that also sent the message that I was serious.
 Every post I published I really tried to have a story or send a message and not just post for the sake of posting.
 Then I was active on the platform, engaging with other people, responding to comments, and really trying to connect.

 Do you reach out to brands yourself or do they always reach out to you?

 I would say that currently, a vast amount of brands reach out to me via DM or email, with about equal parts Vimma and the brands themselves.
 I do a small amount of reaching out myself as well and plan to do more now that I am learning the best ways to accomplish this.

 Vimma definitely helps me with this.
 When the collab offers come through Vimma, they’re already vetted, so even if I’m not as familiar with a brand, I know they’re legit.
 I still have a daytime gig, so along with planning content, shooting content (I do shoot some myself), blogging, etc, there are just so many hours in a day.
 There’s no way I could do this all myself.
 I seriously doubt I would have the amount and caliber of brand collabs that I have had so far without Vimma.